You can write job results directly to your Twitter Tailored Audience.

 The Output result needs to follow the Twitter Tailored List data specifications here.
 We support single column, single type.

 - DEVICE_ID: IDFA, AdID or Android ID of Twitter users

 - TWITTER_HANDLE: Twitter users name aka.
 Screen names

-Appendix B: Data Normalization
+Appendix B: Data Normalization and Hashing

 Our result output can normalize your values automatically to follow Twitter’s normalizing rules.
 See here.